+44 (0)20 7306 email@example.com

 Trusts, Tax, Probate & Estates

 Simon has a specialist trusts and estates practice.
-He is frequently instructed in his own right, although he has also been led on several larger cases.
-He is a mixture of contentious and non-contentious work, both onshore and offshore.
+He is frequently instructed in his own right, although he also acts as junior counsel in more substantial disputes.
+He undertakes a mixture of contentious and non-contentious work, both onshore and offshore.
 His instructions span the whole spectrum of Chambers’ work including: advising trustees in relation to the administration of a trust (including charitable trusts as well as commercial and private trusts), appearing as sole and junior counsel in breach of trust claims and claims challenging trustees’ decision-making generally, acting in probate disputes and Inheritance Act claims and advising in relation to TOLATA claims and family trust disputes.

 Notable instructions include: